Pure extension of the theta divisor over the moduli space of abelian varieties: Toroidal compactifications

-Given $n \ge 0$, we define $N_{g,n}$ to have objects being tuples consisting of an object of $N_g$ together with $n$ sections of $A \to S$; in particular $N_{g, 0} = N_g$ and $N_{g,1}$ is the universal abelian variety over $N_g$. \end{definition} \begin{remark} \begin{itemize} \item Equivalently, an object of $N_g$ is a pair of a ppav and a symmetric relative theta divisor.
+Given an integer $n \ge 0$, we define $N_{g,n}$ to have objects being tuples consisting of an object of $N_g$ together with $n$ sections of $A \to S$; in particular $N_{g, 0} = N_g$ and $N_{g,1}$ is the universal abelian variety over $N_g$. \end{definition} \begin{remark} \begin{itemize} \item[(i)] The stack $A_{g,n}$ from above should not be confused with the stack $A_{g,n}$ appearing in \cite[Definition 4.4]{fc}.
+In the latter, the ``$n$'' stands for a level structure. \item[(ii)] Equivalently, an object of $N_g$ is a pair of a ppav and a symmetric relative theta divisor (a flat relatively ample effective Cartier divisor which defines the principal polarisation).
 First, given such a pair $(p\colon A \to S, \Theta)$ we define $ L = O_A(\Theta) \otimes p^*e^* O_A(\Theta)^\vee$.
 Conversely, given $ L$ we know that $p_* L$ is invertible; locally on $S$ we can choose a trivialising section, yielding an effective Cartier divisor.
-A different choice of trivialising section will yield the same Cartier divisor, and hence these glue to a global divisor, a theta divisor.
+A different choice of trivialising section will yield the same Cartier divisor, and hence these glue to a global divisor, the theta divisor.